aberke/CS_activityBased/README.md

 ###### Blocks data

-The design team collaborates with the technical team on the design of the city blocks used in the model simulation via a spreadsheet ([link](https://docs.google.com/spreadsheets/d/1aKRPp83EWWdBri6MwjuGcZVSki2xQuxd_OjMAdrrpS4)).
+The design team collaborated with the technical team on the design of the city blocks used in the model simulation via a spreadsheet ([link](https://docs.google.com/spreadsheets/d/1aKRPp83EWWdBri6MwjuGcZVSki2xQuxd_OjMAdrrpS4)).

 That spreadsheet is downloaded and saved to `blocks.csv`.
-The data defines one city block per row and specifies the number of people of each occupation type, the residential capacity and the capacity of the third places.
-The occupation types are:
+The data defines one city block per row and specifies the relative capacity of that block for offices, residential, and amenities.
+Based on this data, the simulated population is assigned to these blocks for the office, residential, and amenity places that they take trips to.

+###### Survey participant attributes

+The output is based on personal attributes from the survey participants, including: occupation type, household income, household lifecycle, age, mobility motif.

+For more documentation, see https://nhts.ornl.gov/assets/codebook_v1.1.pdf

+Occupation types:

 | Code 	| Description											|
 |-------|-------------------------------------------------------|